12090113/outer-wilds-meteor-launching/README.md

 ![MeteorLauncher](https://user-images.githubusercontent.com/47487266/147900270-1505d3e8-4bf3-4e52-95e1-c5fbef1480a4.png)
 Shoot meteors like the ones from Hollow's Lantern with middle mouse click.
-The speed that the meteors are launched with can be changed in the mod options menu.
+The back button can also be used if you enable "Use back button" in the mod options menu.
+The speed that the meteors are launched with can also be changed in the mod options menu by adjusting "Meteor Launch Speed".